Care Quality Commission Local Authority assessments

 5. Outcomes – CQC will evaluate the impact we have on individuals and communities.

-As in all Local Authorities who are committed to continuous improvement, we have identified several improvement areas which we will progress before the CQC onsite visit.
+As in all local authorities who are committed to continuous improvement, when we completed our self-assessment we identified several ares of improvement to work on.
+We will update CQC about these areas as part of the preparation for their onsite visit.

-More information about the assessment framework can be found on the CQC website.
+You can find more information about the assessment framework on the CQC website.

 Find a service